DiantArts/DiantArts/README.md

 - [xrnEcs](https://github.com/DiantArts/xrnEcs): This project has had 2 iterations.
   - The first iteration was the extraction of the library from the [EcsGameEngine](https://github.com/DiantArts/EcsGameEngine) as explained in the description of this project.
 While the implementation ended up quite stable ([0.3 alpha version](https://github.com/DiantArts/xrnEcs/releases/tag/0.3-alpha)), it was hard to implement, use, and awful to update.
 For these reasons, and after trying to use [EnTT from Skypjack](https://github.com/skypjack/entt), I thought about a better and simpler way to implement it, which gave birth to the second iteration.
   - The second iteration is still in developpement and has all external functionalitites extracted to external libraries.
 This iteration of the project is what gave birth to the xrn suit of projects.
 - [VulkanSandbox](https://github.com/DiantArts/VulkanSandbox): A sandbox to learn Vulkan.
 I have been following a really fantastic guide made by [BrendanGalea on youtube](https://www.youtube.com/c/BrendanGalea) while implementing an ECS approach to the turorial.
-This project is currently in standby, waiting for the xrn suite to progress.
-Once it does, I'll push the project forward, starting with networking.
+This project is currently in standby while I finish the pong game.
 - The xrn suite:
   - [xrnBlank](https://github.com/DiantArts/xrnBlank): A repository template that uses cmake and simplifies dependency managment.
   - [xrnCMake](https://github.com/DiantArts/xrnCMake): A cmake library that [xrnBlank](https://github.com/DiantArts/xrnBlank) uses to abstract details of CMake implementation and simplify the usage of external and internal(xrns) dependencies.